aknackiron/testdroid-documentation/appium/index.md

 # Running Appium from Localhost

-The first is to run your tests as Appium client from your locale computer.
+The first is to run your tests as Appium client from your local computer.
 This is the way that you typically run your tests when your test device is connected to your computer.